restaumatic/bambik/doc/InShort.md

 And what is this `ConsolePrint a` invariant?
 We can interpret it is a representation of `a` in given application: printing to console in this case.
 Does it mean that invariant represents data in a given application?
-Deos it mean that optics represents binding between data and its applications?
+Does it mean that optics represents binding between data and its applications?

 # 6. Invariant UI